scholarslab/scholarslab.github.io/collections/_people/nathan-carbajal.md

 roles:
 - LAMI Fellow, 2019
 ---
-Nathan Carbajal is a 2019 LAMI fellow
+Nathan Carbajal was a 2019 LAMI Fellow.